 Did you understand that lots of electrical fires are avoidable?

-Some electrical fires result from appliance failure or wiring issues, but others are triggered by errors that we make around the house or office.
+others are triggered by errors that we make around the house or office.

-To help in reducing the risk of electrical fires, we are going to take a look at the leading five causes and what you can do to prevent them.
+help in reducing the risk of electrical fires, we are going to take a

 An electrical fire caused by malfunctioning outlet or circuitry